Jordan Palmer

 Jordan William Palmer (born May 30, 1984) is an American former professional football player who was a quarterback in the National Football League (NFL).
-He is the current director of quarterback development for the XFL.
 He was selected by the Washington Redskins in the sixth round of the 2007 NFL draft.
-He played college football at UTEP.
+He played college football for the UTEP Miners.

-Palmer was also a member of the Cincinnati Bengals, Jacksonville Jaguars, Chicago Bears, Buffalo Bills, and Tennessee Titans.
+Palmer was also a member of the Arizona Rattlers, Cincinnati Bengals, Sacramento Mountain Lions, Jacksonville Jaguars, Chicago Bears, Buffalo Bills, and Tennessee Titans.
 He is the younger brother of former NFL quarterback Carson Palmer.

+Early life

+Jordan William Palmer was born on May 30, 1984, in Westlake Village, California.
+He attended Mission Viejo High School in Mission Viejo, California.

 College career

-During his freshman year at UTEP, Palmer threw seven touchdowns and 13 interceptions while completing 49.5% of his passes for 1,168 yards.
+During his freshman year at the University of Texas at El Paso, Palmer threw seven touchdowns and 13 interceptions while completing 49.5% of his passes for 1,168 yards.
 During his sophomore year he threw for 26 touchdowns and 18 interceptions while completing 58.2% of his passes for 2,618 yards.
-In his junior year in 2005, he led UTEP to the 2005 GMAC Bowl against Toledo.
+In his junior year in 2005, he led the Miners to the 2005 GMAC Bowl against Toledo.
 He threw for a career-high 29 touchdowns and 19 interceptions while completing 59.4% of his passes for 3,503 yards.
-In his senior season, Palmer threw for 26 touchdowns and 14 interceptions.
+In his senior season in 2006, Palmer threw for 26 touchdowns and 14 interceptions.
 He completed 65.7% of his passes while his team went 5–7 and did not qualify for post-season play.